OpenJML/openjml.github.io/tutorial/BitVectors.md

 proof is limited to method A.

 The following method rounds a number up to the next highest multiple of 16.
-The implementation using a non-obvious bit-twiddling trick to do so.
+The implementation uses a non-obvious bit-twiddling trick to do so.
 The specification expresses the desired outcome more clearly and uses only numeric operations.
 The successful verification shows that the bit-twiddling trick correctly implements the desired result.
 ```